Governing Committee

 The governing body is in turn accountable to parents and the wider community for its actions and the school’s overall performance.

-The Governors may be contacted via the Clerk on: governors@croftschool.co.uk.
+The Governors may be contacted via the Governance Professional: governors@croftschool.co.uk.

 Meet the Members of the Governing Committee